karopiechowiak/znajdzzastepstwo/README.md

-# Znajdź Zastepstwo
+# Znajdź Zastępstwo

 If a counselor cannot attend a court hearing, he still has to represent his client during the proceedigns.
 This is where substitute lawyers come in handy - they may attend a hearing in place of the main counselor.
-Znajdz Zastepstwo is a website for finding substitute lawyers all over Poland.
+Znajdź Zastępstwo is a website for finding substitute lawyers all over Poland.

 It's a final project for a CodersLab Front-End: React Bootcamp.